Sandbird/ESP8266-with-LUA---Thingspeak/README.md

 - Find you router in the list then use that name and password in the fields bellow and press save.
 - Done.
 The ESP will create a config file (config.lc) and reboot.
 It will then connect to the selected router, and update your Thingspeak channel every 10 minutes with the temp value.
 - If for any reason it cant find the router on reboot, it will delete the conf file and go back into setup mode.
+- There is also the option to manually update the Thingspeak channel, or get the Temp value from your browser.
+Just find the local ip address of the ESP and go to that address on your mobile (ex: http://192.168.1.64).
+You'll have the options to get the Temperature, refresh the page, or delete the config file.

 #### Example connections
 ![Schematic](https://raw.githubusercontent.com/Sandbird/ESP8266-with-LUA---Thingspeak/master/schematic.png)